 MERV 8 vs Merv 11 vs Merv 13: Which is Best?

-According to the American Lung Association, indoor air can be as much as 100 times more polluted than outdoor air.
-This can cause problems for anyone, not to mention those who suffer from allergies or asthma.
+According to the American Lung Association, indoor air can be up to 100 times more polluted than outdoor air.
+This can cause issues for anyone, especially those with allergies, asthma, or other respiratory concerns.

-Understanding the difference between MERV 8, MERV 11, and MERV 13 air filters and how they affect your family and HVAC system are the key to choosing the best filters.
+Understanding MERV 8 vs MERV 11 vs MERV 13 air filters and how their filtration levels affect both your family and your HVAC system is essential for choosing the best MERV rating.

 What is a MERV rating?